 Scholarships and Financial Aid

 Studying abroad can be affordable!
-McCombs undergraduate students participating on a BBA exchange program can continue to use their financial aid and existing scholarships toward their summer or semester abroad.
-In addition, numerous study abroad scholarships are available to help fund other study abroad-related costs such as your airfare, visa, passport, and international living expenses.
-It is never too early to start thinking about how to finance study abroad!
+If you're participating in a BBA exchange program, you can use your existing financial aid and scholarships toward your summer or semester abroad.
+Also, many study abroad scholarships are available to help fund costs like your airfare, visa, passport, and international living expenses.

 Study Abroad Scholarships

 All business students should apply for BBA McCombs Scholarships.
 These can be applied to studying abroad on an exchange program.
 The online application is available March 1st- May 1st.
 Students must also submit a FAFSA.

 Every UT student studying abroad is eligible to apply for the International Education Fee Scholarship (IEFS) which is funded through UT student fees.

 Many other scholarships are available.
 We suggest you apply for as many scholarships as possible.
 Most scholarships are not comprehensive (less than $5000).
 It will take funding from multiple sources to achieve your goal.